-The Mentawai Islands are one of the most stunning parts of the world I’ve ever visited – with more palm trees than you could ever imagine!
+The Mentawai Islands are one of the most stunning parts of the world I’ve ever visited and a Mentawai surf trip needs to be on everyones bucket list – honestly, there’s more palm trees than you could ever imagine!

 The combination of remote, tropical islands, warm clear waters and pumping world class waves make it a dream surf destination and it’s home to some of the best surf spots in the world.